itancio/portfolio1/index.md

 <div class="border-round">
   <h4> Eco-text </h4>
   <p><img class="side" src="img/eco-tex.png">
   Project Description: The primary goal of the project is to respond to the devastating impact of fast fashion industries in producing textile waste, such as microplastics from synthetic fibers.
-The objective of this project is to utilize the design methodology: understanding and empathizing with the user; defining a problem statement; ideating ideas through abstract laddering, creative matrix; prototyping product and user testing.
+Our team utilizes the design methodology: understanding and empathizing with the user; defining a problem statement; ideating ideas through abstract laddering, creative matrix; prototyping product and user testing.
   <a href="https://eco-tex.weebly.com/" target="_blank"> Eco-tex link </a>
   </p>
 </div>